KyleOng/starreco/README.md

 **starreco** stands for **S**tate-of-**T**he-**A**rt **R**eview **Reco**mmendation System.

-**starreco** is a Pytorch and lightning implementation for a series of SOTA deep learning rating-based recommendation systems.
+**starreco** is a Pytorch lightning implementation for a series of SOTA deep learning rating-based recommendation systems.
 This repository also serves as a part of the author's master thesis work's literature review.

 Features
 ---
 + Up to 20+ recommendation models across 15 publications.
-+ Built on top of [Pytorch lightning](https://github.com/PyTorchLightning/pytorch-lightning)
++ Built on top of [Pytorch lightning](https://github.com/PyTorchLightning/pytorch-lightning).
 + GPU acceleration execution.
 + Reducing memory usage for large sparse matrices.
 + Simple and understandable code.